 Camlytics supports all video sources that fall under these categories:

-The type of the link can usually be obtained through manufacturer's web site or through camera's web admin panel.
+The type of the link can usually be obtained through manufacturer's website or through camera's web interface.

 If you have a pre-recorded video file and want to perform analysis on it (people counting, motion detection, etc.) you can just add it as a source.
-The best thing about file is that you can process it in accelerated (not real time) mode which allows you to process hours of video in just minutes.
+The best thing about the file is that you can process it in accelerated (not real-time) mode which allows you to process hours of video in minutes.